OutSystems/docs-odc/src/eap/security/security.md

 1. **Schedule email:** Provides details about the affected stages, the upgrade schedule, and links to more information about each vulnerability.
 1. **48-hour reminder email:** Reminder of the upcoming scheduled upgrade for the given stage.
 1. **Upgrade started email:** Marks the commencement of the automatic upgrade process for the given stage.
 It may take up to four hours.
-During the automatic upgrade process no downtime of your apps is expected.
-Apps in your non-development stages are recompiled and redeployed.
-Apps in your development stages are republished.
+During the automatic upgrade process, no downtime for your apps is expected.
+Apps in your non-development stages are patched without creating new revisions.
+Apps in your development stages are patched by republishing with the same revision.
+[Libraries are packaged with apps](../app-architecture/intro.md#libraries) when an app is published, so their resulting code is patched as a part of the app, and no new revisions are created for libraries as a part of automatic patching.
 1. **Upgrade completed email:** Confirms the successful completion of the automatic upgrade process for the given stage.
 A report detailing which apps were upgraded is attached to this email.

 ##### Manual patching